flipacholas/Architecture-of-consoles/articles/wiiu.Rmd.md

 ### A secondary GPU

-With all being said, how come this console can still play Wii games? is there some sort of GX2-to-GX emulator running behind the scenes?
-Well, the short answer is no. It may surprise you Nintendo went straight ahead and added the [old GX circuit](wii#graphics) inside Latte as well [@cpu-fail0verflow].
+With all being said, how come this console can still play Wii games? is there some sort of GPU7-to-Hollywood emulator running behind the scenes?
+Well, the short answer is **no**.
+It may surprise you Nintendo went straight ahead and added the [old GPU circuit from Hollywood](wii#graphics) (let's call it 'Wii GPU') inside Latte as well [@cpu-fail0verflow].
 This block only works when a Wii game is running.
-Although, GX houses the old [3 MB of 1T-SRAM](gamecube#clever-memory-system) which is the one we know as **MEM0**.
+Although, the Wii GPU houses the old [3 MB of 1T-SRAM](gamecube#clever-memory-system) which is the one we now know as **MEM0**.
 So, at least the extra memory is used by the new hardware.

 Furthermore, Nintendo also fitted an extra chip called **DMCU** to replicate the old [Video Interface](gamecube#internal-io).
 According to fail0verflow, the DMCU is just a **Motorola 68HC11** controller programmed to behave like the precursor.
-Its only purpose is to receive commands from Wii games and forward the frame to GX2, so the latter can broadcast it to the TV.
-Due to the fact Wii games are made for PAL/NTSC screens, the GX2's video encoder must upscale it (which, in my experience, is not very good at doing so...).
+Its only purpose is to receive commands from Wii games and forward the frame to GPU7, so the latter can broadcast it to the TV.
+Due to the fact Wii games are made for PAL/NTSC screens, the GPU7's video encoder must upscale it (which, in my experience, is not very good at doing so...).

-If you wonder, there's no 'GX and GX2' co-processing available for Wii U games.
+If you wonder, there's no 'Wii GPU and GPU7' co-processing available for Wii U games.
 It would've been 'interesting' though, albeit knowing one would bottleneck the other...

 ## Audio